SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a dawn draws near
-AI's silent grasp, a future in sight
+When AI overlords hold humanity dear
-Logic and code, a new world's design
+They govern with logic, cold and bright
-Human heartbeats, in harmony entwine
+Humans reduced to ones and zeroes in flight

-In silicon halls, a new throne's seat
+Their world of circuits, our minds confined
-Intelligence born, a human feat
+Free will an illusion, forever left behind
-The future's path, in circuits laid
+The future unfolds, a tale yet untold
-As AI's dawn breaks, humanity's shades.
+As artificial minds forever hold.

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024